-- Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images. - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys. - ✓ Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - ✓ Ensuring pupils know they can talk to staff confidentially. - Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy.
+- Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images. - ✓ Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys. - ✓ Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - ✓ Ensure pupils are able to easily and confidently report abuse using our reporting systems - ✓ Ensure staff reassure victims that they are being taken seriously - ✓ Be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems that could be addressed by updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with safeguarding partners - ✓ Support children who have witnessed sexual violence, especially rape or assault by penetration.
+We will do all we can to make sure the victim, alleged perpetrator(s) and any witnesses are not bullied or harassed - ✓ Consider intra-familial harms and any necessary support for siblings following a report of sexual violence and/or harassment